Impactwave/razorblade/README.md

 #### Embeds a client-side template

-This macro is quite useful for embedding client-side templates on the generated page.
+This custom directive is quite useful for embedding client-side templates on the generated page.
 You can do it like this:

 ##### Syntax